leesga8/pizza-parlor/README.md

   Get length of array toppings, +2 for each.
   Get size of pizza, S+5, M+10, L+15

-We can create an Order object to store out Pizza objects.
-We can add, delete, find Order.
+We can create an Order object to store our Pizza objects.
+We can add, delete, find Order objects.

 Objects\
 Pizza(toppings, size)\
   this.toppings = toppings;\
   this.size = size;\
-  this.price = price

 Order()\
   this.pizzas = {}\